Vilas County, Wisconsin

 Vilas County (/vaɪləs/ VYE-ləss) is a county in the state of Wisconsin, United States.
 As of the 2020 census, the population was 23,047.
 Its county seat is Eagle River.
 The county partly overlaps the reservation of the Lac du Flambeau Band of Lake Superior Chippewa.
+The county is considered a high-recreation retirement destination by the U.S. Department of Agriculture.

 History

 Native Americans

 Native Americans have lived in what is now Vilas County for thousands of years.
 The county contains archaeological sites dating to the prehistoric Woodland period.
 In the eighteenth century, the area was disputed by the Dakota and Ojibwe people.
 According to oral histories, the conflict culminated in Ojibwe victory in a battle on Strawberry Island in Flambeau Lake around 1745.
 Ojibwe people have continued to live in the area ever since, securing the Lac du Flambeau Indian Reservation in the 1854 Treaty of La Pointe.

 Settlement

 The first recorded white settler was a man named Ashman who established a trading post in Lac du Flambeau in 1818.

 In the 1850s migrants from New England, primarily from Vermont and Connecticut, constructed wagon roads and trails through Vilas County including the Ontonagan Mail Trail and a military road from Fort Howard to Fort Wilkins in Copper Harbor, Michigan.

 Vilas County was set off from Oneida County on April 12, 1893, and named for William Freeman Vilas.
 Originally from Vermont, Vilas represented Wisconsin in the United States Senate from 1891 to 1897.